techmagus/iam/content/en-ph/projects/contributions/various-contributions.md

 **b2evolution** is a Content Management System (CMS) aimed at making it easy to build and maintain websites for sharing information and collaborating with your community.

 I contributed themes for the b2evolution community.
-I was also a moderator in the support forums, and assisted by answering questions.
+I was also a moderator in the support forums, and assisted in answering questions.
   {{% /layout %}}
 {{< /layout >}}